davidje13/json-immutability-helper/README.md

 - `['merge', object, initial?]`
   Merges the keys of object into the current target.
 Similar to calling `Object.assign`.
+Note that any values set to `undefined` will be skipped (to avoid behaviour differences after a JSON round-trip).
 If `initial` is provided and the target value is undefined, it will be assigned the value of `initial` before merging
   (equivalent to `['seq', ['init', initial], ['merge', object]]`).

 ### Boolean